The Challenges of being a Data-driven Brand without Automation & Change Management Tools 🖥️

 2. Contactless and self-service options became the new way of doing business ever since.
 It used to be optional as more customers have access to an overflow of data and decentralised information at their fingertips, whenever and however they prefer.
 Most people have become selective and possess the freedom of choosing the content they trust and engage with.
 As a result, this has led to two categories of facts – one that is “alternative” and the other being “structural.”

 In turn, businesses can take this opportunity to understand the current trends from the data available.
 This information can then be interpreted to navigate through the decision-making process.

 Being a Business with Data-driven Change Management & Automation

 Only 27% of companies can confidently establish that they are data-driven organisations.
-In fact, 92% of executives and managers shared that their main struggles come from culture change.
+In fact, high-priced92% of executives and managers shared that their main struggles come from culture change.

 Most companies address the lack of progress in this area by appointing Chief Data Analytics Officer.
 Interestingly, only 40% can confidently establish that this is an optimised role that drives significant growth in their processes.

 Let’s look at some data-driven businesses and how they use change management as well as automation in their industry:

 Organisations who use data creatively not only lead their culture to innovation.
 But they transform their data systems that paint a clearer picture of expectations, outcomes, improvement, and optimisation of their strategies.